 Incidents similar to the one mentioned above are common.
 Infants, toddlers and preschoolers, all indulge in biting some time or the other; however, the reasons for biting vary according to age.
 Let’s understand what triggers biting among children of these three age groups and how to deal with it.

-1. Why do infants bite: In infants, biting behaviour may be triggered by many reasons — like the discomfort caused by teething, an urge to explore, and, maybe, even trying to find out the reaction to a bite.
-If you laugh it away or get angry, it can arouse your baby’s curiosity and he may try to bite you again to elicit your reaction.
+If you laugh or get angry when your child bites, it can arouse your baby’s curiosity and he may try to bite you again to elicit your reaction.

 What to do: Leaving this behaviour unchecked may lead to it becoming a habit when your infant grows up into a toddler.
 So, teach your baby not to bite.
 You can do so by putting your baby down on the bed and letting her think that you are not paying attention, while still keeping a watchful eye.
 Repeat this if your baby bites again.
 Or, you can also respond by loudly saying, “Ouch that hurts…don’t bite me.”
 Soon enough your baby will understand and stop biting.
 Also, offer your baby something that he can bite, for example, a pacifier or a soft toy.
 Don’t scold your baby or get upset with him, for he doesn’t understand that biting hurts or causes pain.